StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 # Splunk Topology V1

 {% hint style="info" %}
-This page describes the Splunk Topology V1 integration with StackState Agent V1.
+This page describes the Splunk Topology V1 integration with StackState Agent V1 (legacy).

 **If you are running StackState Agent V2:** See the instructions on how to configure a [Splunk Topology V2](splunk_topology_v2.md) check.
 You can also [upgrade](splunk_topology_upgrade_v1_to_v2.md) an existing Splunk Topology V1 integration to use StackState Agent V2.
 {% endhint %}

 ## Overview

-When the [Splunk StackPack](splunk_stackpack.md) has been installed in StackState, you can configure the Splunk Topology V1 check on StackState Agent V1 to begin collecting Splunk topology data.
+When the [Splunk StackPack](splunk_stackpack.md) has been installed in StackState, you can configure the Splunk Topology V1 check on StackState Agent V1 (legacy) to begin collecting Splunk topology data.

-The StackState Splunk Topology V1 integration collects topology from Splunk by executing Splunk saved searches from StackState Agent V1.
-In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and StackState Agent V1:
+The StackState Splunk Topology V1 integration collects topology from Splunk by executing Splunk saved searches from StackState Agent V1 (legacy).
+In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and StackState Agent V1 (legacy):

 * [In Splunk](splunk_topology.md#splunk-saved-search), there should be at least one saved search that generates the topology data you want to retrieve.
-* [In StackState Agent V1](splunk_topology.md#agent-check), a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.
+* [In StackState Agent V1 \(legacy\)](splunk_topology.md#agent-check), a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

-The Splunk topology check on StackState Agent V1 will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.
+The Splunk topology check on StackState Agent V1 (legacy) will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.

 ## Splunk saved search

-In the Splunk Topology V1 integration, StackState Agent V1 executes the Splunk saved searches configured in the [Splunk topology Agent check configuration file](splunk_topology.md#agent-check) and pushes retrieved data to StackState components and relations.
+In the Splunk Topology V1 integration, StackState Agent V1 (legacy) executes the Splunk saved searches configured in the [Splunk topology Agent check configuration file](splunk_topology.md#agent-check) and pushes retrieved data to StackState components and relations.
 The fields from the results of a saved search that are sent to StackState for topology components and relations are listed in the table below.

 ### Topology components